-Central to our curriculum at Lakewood Catholic Academy is our religious instruction in which our students learn the truths and values of our Catholic faith.
+Central to our curriculum at Lakewood Catholic Academy is the religious instruction in which our students learn the truths and values of our Catholic faith.
 All students, regardless of religious affiliation or denomination, take religious instruction and attend all liturgy and prayer services.
 Students have the opportunity to help plan liturgy and to participate in various roles during Mass.
-Students will participate in monthly all-school liturgies as well as on Holy Days of Obligation.
-Special prayer services and individual class Masses are held throughout the year.
-Daily prayer and weekly Jesuit Examen are important elements of each student's faith life at LCA.
+Students will participate in monthly all-school liturgies, as well as liturgies held on Holy Days of Obligation.
+Special prayer services and individual class Masses are held

+Parent-Student Handbook 2021-2022 throughout the year.
+Daily prayer and weekly Jesuit Examen are also important elements of each student's faith life at LCA.
 Service and social justice projects are informed by our faith, are intentionally planned and vertically aligned, and are regularly integrated into the course of the year.
+Students in grades K-5 also participate in Catechesis of the Good Shepherd, a Montessori-based, spiritual formation which takes place weekly in a dedicated atrium space.